enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

     track simulations across restarts and parameter adjustments.
 ``MetaDataInitialConditionsUUID`` (internal)
     This is similar to ``MetaDataRestartDatasetUUID``, except it's used to track which initial conditions were used.
-NB: inits, ring and Enzo still need to be modified to support this.

 I/O Parameters
 --------------